 Buying a local authority house or flat

 Several purchase schemes have been developed to enable tenants of local authority houses or apartments to buy their homes from the local authority.
-They include the Tenant Purchase of Apartments Scheme (TPAS) and the 2010 Incremental Purchase Scheme for newly built houses – both outlined below.
+They include the:

 Incremental purchase - 2016 scheme

-A new incremental tenant purchase scheme has been introduced under the Housing (Sale of Local Authority Houses) Regulations 2015, with effect from 1 January 2016.
+The 2016 Incremental Tenant Purchase Scheme was introduced under the Housing (Sale of Local Authority Houses) Regulations 2015, and came into effect on 1 January 2016.

-You will get a discount of 60%, 50% or 40% off the purchase price of the house, depending on your income.
+You will get a discount of 60%, 50% or 40% off the purchase price of the house.
+The level of the discount depends on your income.
 An incremental charge, equivalent to the discount, will be placed on the house.
 Over a specified period of years, this charge will reduce to nil in annual increments of 2% of the total value of the house, unless you resell the house or breach the conditions of sale during this specified period.

 If you sell the house within this specified period, you will have to pay the outstanding incremental charge on the house to the local authority.